jeppebundsgaard/DanNet2HunspellThesaurus/README.md

 The CSV-files from DanNet is available in the DanNet-2.2-folder.

 ## Scripts in this repository
 The file `dannet.sql` consists of the database structure.
 Import it into a database `dannet`.
+It is *VERY* important that it has the right collation (character set), e.g. utf8mb4_da_0900_as_ci for Danish case insensitive.
 Create the user `dannet` and give it access to read and write in the database.
 Put the password in the file .passw in the root folder.

 The file `importdannet.php` imports the DanNet csv-files (converted manually to utf-8 to avoid csv-problems).
 See the script for a few tweaks.